xplosionmind/quitsocialmedia.club/pages/Solutions.md

 - [Teddit](https://teddit.net/ "Teddit"), a Reddit proxy
 - [Invidious](https://invidio.us "Invidious"), a YouTube proxy (note: the main Invidious instance shut down few months ago.
 From the homepage linked before, you can choose other instances, I use <https://yewtu.be>)

 [Privacy Redirect](https://github.com/SimonBrazell/privacy-redirect "Privacy Redirect") is a very cool extension which automatically converts links containing the original URLs of the services to their correspondent proxy websites.
-For example, if I wanted to go to <https://twitter.com/xplosionmind>, I’d be redirected to <https://nitter.net/xplosionmind>.
+For example, if I wanted to go to <https://twitter.com/esa>, I would be redirected to <https://nitter.net/esa>.

 <br>
 <br>